paulchworks/genai-ea-workbench/README.md

 - IAM role and policy management
 - CloudFormation full access

-## Key Features

-### Intelligent Document Processing
-- Page-by-page analysis of insurance applications and supporting documents
-- Automatic extraction of key underwriting factors such as:
-  - Medical history and conditions
-  - Medications and treatments
-  - Lifestyle factors
-  - Family history
-  - Occupational details
-  - Financial information

-### Interactive Document Analysis
-- Natural language chat interface to query document contents
-- Ability to ask follow-up questions about specific details
-- Quick navigation to relevant document sections using markdown links
-- Contextual understanding of underwriting terminology

-### Insights Generation
-- Automated identification of potential risk factors
-- Summary of key findings
-- Highlighting of areas requiring additional review
-- Cross-reference of information across different sections

 ## Technical Overview

 The project consists of three main components:

 - **Backend**: A Flask-based API written in Python which:
-  - Accepts PDF uploads via the `/analyze` endpoint.
+  - Accepts PDF uploads via the `/analyze` endpoint
-  - Converts PDF pages to images using `pdf2image`.
+  - Converts PDF pages to images using `pdf2image`
+  - Processes documents in efficient batches to extract key information
+  - Maintains a structured representation of document contents for quick retrieval
   - Leverages Amazon Bedrock and Anthropic's Claude models for:
     - Detailed page-by-page analysis
     - Extraction of underwriting-relevant data
     - Generation of aggregated insights
-    - Interactive Q&A capabilities about document contents
+    - Interactive Q&A capabilities using extracted document context
+    - Optional knowledge base integration for specialized queries

 - **Frontend**: A React application (powered by Vite) that provides:
-  - Document upload interface
+  - Document upload interface with progress tracking
   - Visual representation of extracted information
   - Interactive chat interface for querying document contents
   - Organized display of underwriting insights
+  - Seamless document reprocessing capabilities

 - **Infrastructure**: Deployed via AWS CDK, which automates the provisioning and management of all cloud resources.